-- 1. We have evaluated the Company's reserves and contingent resources data as at December 31, 2023.
-The reserves data are estimates of proved reserves and probable reserves and related future net revenue as at December 31, 2023 estimated using forecast prices and costs.
-The contingent resources data are risked estimates of volume of economic and sub-economic contingent resources and related risked net present value of future net revenue as at December 31, 2023, estimated using forecast prices and costs.
+- 1. We have evaluated the Company's reserves and contingent resources data as at December 31, 2024.
+The reserves data are estimates of proved reserves and probable reserves and related future net revenue as at December 31, 2024 estimated using forecast prices and costs.
+The contingent resources data are risked estimates of volume of economic and sub-economic contingent resources and related risked net present value of future net revenue as at December 31, 2024, estimated using forecast prices and costs.
 For contingent resources with a classification of Development Not Viable, un-risked estimates of volume of contingent resources are presented. - 2.
 The reserves and contingent resources data are the responsibility of the Company's management.
 Our responsibility is to express an opinion on the reserves and contingent resources data based on our evaluation. - 3.
 We carried out our evaluation in accordance with standards set out in the Canadian Oil and Gas Evaluation Handbook as amended from time to time (the "COGE Handbook") maintained by the Society of Petroleum Evaluation Engineers (Calgary Chapter). - 4.
 Those standards require that we plan and perform an evaluation to obtain reasonable assurance as to whether the reserves and contingent resources data are free of material misstatement.
 An evaluation also includes assessing whether the reserves and contingent resources data are in accordance with principles and definitions presented in the COGE Handbook. - 5.
-The following table shows the net present value of future net revenue (before deduction of income taxes) attributed to proved + probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of the Company evaluated for the year ended December 31, 2023, and identifies the respective portions thereof that we have evaluated and reported on to the Company's Board of Directors:
+The following table shows the net present value of future net revenue (before deduction of income taxes) attributed to proved + probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of the Company evaluated for the year ended December 31, 2024, and identifies the respective portions thereof that we have evaluated and reported on to the Company's Board of Directors:

-Net Present Value of Future Net Revenue \$M (before income taxes, 10% discount rate) Independent Qualified Effective Date of Location of Reserves Evaluator Evaluation Report Reserves Audited Evaluated Reviewed Total McDaniel December 31, 2023 Canada - 5,279,955 - 5,279,955
+Net Present Value of Future Net Revenue \$M (before income taxes, 10% discount rate) Independent Qualified Reserves Evaluator Effective Date of Evaluation Report Location of Reserves Audited Evaluated Reviewed Total Total Company Including Non-Controlling Interest McDaniel December 31, 2024 Canada - 6,438,453 - 6,438,453 Shareholders of the Parent Company McDaniel December 31, 2024 Canada 6,254,210 6,254,210 Non-Controlling Interest McDaniel December 31, 2024 Canada 184,243 184,243